Jordan-z5214614/IT-Project-GROUPNAME/README.md

  - motor
  - sensor
  - turbine piece
- - Lego (optional please view the Lego Design details for more details)
+ - Lego (optional please view the Lego Design folder for more details)